-This course is an introduction to the language and world of business.
+This course is an introduction to the language

+and world of business.
 Basic concepts of accounting/finance, sales and marketing, and management/operations will be covered.
 An explanation of current states of IT as a business and a service place will be investigated along with the future of IT and careers in IT.
 Rural, remote and Aboriginal perspectives will be examined.
-A definition of Management Information Systems (MIS) and its role in business will be explored in relationship to its place within the culture of an organization and its potential as an agent of change.
+A definition of Management Information Systems (MIS) and their role in business will be explored in relationship to their place within the culture of an organization and their potential as an agent of change.
 The definition and role of the Chief Information Officer (CIO) will be examined.
 Prerequisite: Admission to NCIT program 3 CR / (1,2)

-Computer Hardware 🔲
+Computer Hardware

 This course begins to prepare students to support and repair personal computers by examining: basic lab safety concerns, the operation of the major parts of PCs, the operation of devices that are commonly attached to PCs, basic troubleshooting guidelines, and the use of Utility Software.
-For students interested in pursuing an A+certification, the material presented in the course will be helpful for the hardware component of the A+ certification exams.
-Prerequisite: Admission to NCIT program 3 CR / (1.2)
+For students interested in pursuing an A+ certification, the material presented in the course will be helpful for the hardware component of the A+ certification exams.
+Prerequisite: Admission to NCIT program 3 CR / (1,2)

-Introduction to Programming ......
+Introduction to Programming

 Programming pervades IT systems and devices.
-This course provides an introduction to the core concepts common to most programming and a survey of the wide variety of situations in which IT workers modify or create programs.
+This course provides an introduction to the core concepts common to most programming and a survey of the wide variety of situations in which IT workers modify or create programs is provided.
 The course begins with an introduction to the core concepts common to most programming: the sequence, selection and iteration control structures, and the notion of objects as they are encountered in object-based programming.
-The remainder of the course consists of a series of case studies of programming as they occur in different areas, e.g., programming routers, using Javascript to add behaviour to web pages, using SQL to access information in databases, using macros to enhance MS Excel.
+The remainder of the course consists of a series of case studies of programming as they occur in different areas (e.g., programming routers, using Javascript to add behaviour to web pages, using SQL to access information in databases, and using macros to enhance MS Excel).
 Good programming practices are emphasized throughout, including top-down design, modularization, code re-use, debugging techniques, and creating useful documentation.
+Prerequisite: Admission to NCIT program 3 CR / (1,2)

-Operating Systems I 💂
+NCIT 108 Operating Systems I

 This course introduces students to the basic concepts of a computer's operating system.
 The course will spend time on the installation and configuration of the Windows 2000 Professional and Windows XP operating systems.
 You are introduced to how to modify as well as optimize your Windows environment.
+Prerequisite: Admission to NCIT program 3 CR / (1,2)

-Professionalism and Customer Service
+NCIT 110 Professionalism and Customer Service

 This course provides focused knowledge and practical skills in public and customer relations with an IT emphasis.
-Topics include interpersonal relations, positive customer attitudes and awareness, quality customer service, verbal and nonverbal communications, customer service policies and skills, dealing with difficult customers, conflict resolution and negotiation, common support problems in IT, computer user support, skills necessary for user support agents, help desk operation, and customer service via technology.
+Topics include interpersonal relations, positive customer attitudes and awareness, quality customer service, verbal and nonverbal communications. customer service policies and skills, dealing with difficult customers, conflict resolution and negotiation, common support problems in IT, computer user support, skills necessary for user support agents, help desk operation, and customer service via technology.
 Cultural diversity and sensitivity is emphasized throughout in meeting the needs of multi-cultural customers.
+Prerequisite: Admission to NCIT program 3 CR / (1,2)

-Foundations of Web Development 💻
+Foundations of Web Development